Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

     6. Command and environment metadata (noise level) are logged.

 Alternate flows / exceptions:
-    1. Noise overwhelms voice: prompt the user to repeat or show a “can’t hear” note.
+    1. Noise overwhelms voice: Show "no speech detected" note.
     2. Misrecognized phrase due to residual noise: if confidence low, ask for repeat or confirmation.
-    3. Adaptive fallback: optionally switch to a push-to-talk or require closer mic.

 Postconditions: Movement executed (or prompt shown); noise metrics recorded for debugging.